U.S. eyes Iran's central bank as sanctions target

 "And we will be asking all countries to consider appropriate actions, including denying Quds force officers any platform to operate within their countries," Sherman said.

-"This plot, though focussed on one diplomat, was in fact a plot against all diplomats," Sherman said.
+"This plot, though focused on one diplomat, was in fact a plot against all diplomats," Sherman said.

 Although U.S. financial institutions are already generally prohibited from doing business with any bank in Iran, including the CBI, Cohen said further U.S. action against the Iranian central bank, if it had international support, could further isolate the institution.